-The Group and the Company is in the process of assessing the impact of MFRS 9 and MFRS 15 in the year of initial application.
+The Group is in the process of assessing the impact of MFRS 9 and MFRS 15 in the year of initial application.
 Aside from the above mentioned, the adoption of the accounting standards and amendments to accounting standards are not expected to have any significant impact to the financial statements of the Group and the Company.